brainsqueeze/text2vec/README.md

-**note**: this is not a canonical implementation of the attention mechanism, but this method was chosen intentionally to be able to leverage the attention vector as the embedding output
+**note**: this is not a canonical implementation of the attention mechanism, but this method was chosen intentionally to be able to leverage the attention vector as the embedding output.

 ## Training